laststance/swagger-node-codegen/README.md

     -V, --version                  output the version number
-    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templateDir>  directory where templates are located (defaults to internal nodejs templates) -h, --help                     output usage information
+    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templateDir>  directory where templates are located (defaults to internal nodejs templates) -b, --handlebars <helperFile>  path to external handlebars helpers file (defaults to empty) -e, --exclude <operationIds>   comma-separated list of operationIds to exclude from generation -h, --help                     output usage information
 ```